Koh Samui Tourist Spots, Best Activities to do, and Places to Visit in Koh Samui

 Located in the northeastern section of Samui, Big Buddha is also one of the most dominant attractions.
 The Buddha is sitting at the top of the stairs in a Mara posture, and the figure, as well as the bright temple and smaller statues, are worth your time here.

 Discover flora and fauna at Mu Ko Ang Thong National Park

 If you are curious about what Thailand has to offer in terms of wildlife, a visit to the Mu Ko Ang Thong National Park will answer all your questions.
 There are many ways to explore the park – snorkeling, swimming, and hiking – the choice is yours.

-Comprising of archipelagos of breathtaking, unoccupied islands, stunning caves, waterfalls, and quiet, beautiful, empty beaches, this national park is a must-visit particularly for nature lovers.
+Comprising archipelagos of breathtaking, unoccupied islands, stunning caves, waterfalls, and quiet, beautiful, empty beaches, this national park is a must-visit, particularly for nature lovers.

 Interact with elephants at the sanctuary

 Thanks to the Elephant Sanctuary in Samui, you don’t have to travel all the way up to Chiang Mai to the north to interact ethically with the elephants.
 Enjoy an up-close encounter with elephants, some of which are rescued, in their natural environment.

 Another perfect way to explore the highlights of Samui Island is by taking a Jeep Safari tour.
 The expedition takes you through attractions such as Namuang Waterfall, Mummified Monk, and the aforementioned Buddha Garden.